Structure-Aware Computing, Partial Quantifier Elimination And SAT: Structure-Aware SAT solving

 \subsection{Some background}

-Modern CDCL SAT solvers are based on resolution~\cite{resolution} (\tb{\ti{CDCL}} stands for \ti{conflict driven clause learning}).
-A resolution proof that a formula $F$ is unsatisfiable can be represented by a direct acyclic graph $G$.
-Every node of $G$ corresponds either to a clause of $F$ or to a resolvent \ie the clause obtained by resolving the clauses of the two incoming nodes.
+Modern CDCL SAT solvers are based on resolution~\cite{grasp,resolution}. (\tb{\ti{CDCL}} stands for \ti{conflict driven clause learning}.)
+A resolution proof that a formula $F$ is unsatisfiable can be represented by a directed acyclic graph $G$.
+Every node of $G$ corresponds to a clause.
 The sources of $G$ correspond to clauses of $F$ and its sink corresponds to an empty clause.
+Every internal node of $G$ corresponds to a clause obtained by resolving the clauses of the two incoming nodes.

-Let a set of nodes of $G$ forms a cut.
-Let \Sub{F}{cut} be the set of clauses corresponding to the nodes of this cut.
-Note that the nodes between this cut and the sink of $G$ form a resolution proof that \Sub{F}{cut} is unsatisfiable~\cite{novikov}.
-So one can view building $G$ as constructing a sequence of unsatisfiable formulas \Sub{F}{cut} starting with the cut defined by the sources of $G$ and ending with the cut specified by the node corresponding to an empty clause.
-Importantly, producing \Sub{F}{cut} corresponding to a cut makes the clauses assigned to the nodes \ti{below} the cut \ti{redundant}.
-This nice property is implicitly used by the modern CDCL solvers via decision-making biased towards recently derived conflict clauses~\cite{chaff}.
-Such bias is aimed at producing new conflict clauses that make redundant (some) original clauses of $F$ and previous conflict clauses.
+Let a set of nodes of $G$ be a cut and \Sub{F}{cut} be the set of clauses corresponding to the nodes of this cut.
+Note that the nodes between this cut and the sink form a resolution proof that \Sub{F}{cut} is unsatisfiable~\cite{novikov}.
+So one can build $G$ by constructing a sequence of unsatisfiable formulas \Sub{F}{cut} starting with the cut defined by the sources of $G$ and ending with the cut specified by the sink.
+Importantly, producing \Sub{F}{cut} corresponding to a cut makes every clause $C$ assigned to a node \ti{below} this cut \ti{redundant}.
+(Because $\Sub{F}{cut} \imp C$.)
+This nice property is implicitly used by the modern CDCL solvers via decision-making introduced by Chaff~\cite{chaff} that is biased towards recent conflict clauses.
+Such a bias is aimed at producing new conflict clauses that make redundant (some) original clauses and conflict clauses derived earlier.